The American economy is about to be completely disrupted by a tsunami I like to call “The Great Baby Boomer Sell Off.”

 - Invest in real estate or businesses in fast-growing retirement areas such as Yuma, Arizona, and Hilton Head, South Carolina.

 - Buy stock in companies that might profit from all those sales of Boomers’ junk.
 This includes eBay (NASDAQ: EBAY) and Etsy (NASDAQ: ETSY) and Berkshire Hathaway (NYSE: BRK.A) which owns realty companies.

 - Cash home buying/flipping.
 During the next two decades a lot of people are going to unload a lot of residential property fast.
 Persons that show up with cash may get some real bargains.
 Be highly selective because a lot of property will never recover the value it has right now.

-- Somebody is going to have to haul all those old vehicles that aging Boomers are going to leave behind to the scrap yard.
+- Start a tow truck or scrap business.
+Somebody is going to have to haul all those old vehicles that aging Boomers are going to leave behind to the scrap yard.
 A lot of other Boomer possessions including appliances, lawn furniture and grills will also need to be scrapped.